Oussama-Guelfaa/DeepLearning-for-ComputerVision/README.md

 ### Files

 - `ASLClassification.m`: Main script for training and evaluating the CNN
+- `ImprovedASLNet.m`: Enhanced version of the CNN with advanced techniques
 - `ClassifyUnlabeledImages.m`: Script for classifying new, unlabeled images
 - `CountLeftHandedImages.m`: Helper script for analyzing left-handed vs. right-handed signs